 Sick leave for adjunct faculty teaching a class is accumulated each semester 1.5 times the hours they teach in a week (or .0834 times the amount of hours for the semester).
 For example: if you are teaching 6 hours a week (108 hours a semester), you would earn 9 hours of sick leave for the semester (6 hrs/wk x 1.5 = 9 or 108 hrs/sem x .0834 = 9).
 If you work in a Success Center, multiply the total amount of hours for the semester by .0834 to come up with your sick leave accumulated for the semester.
 Your sick leave accumulates semester to semester, as long as you didn't use it all.

-To check your sick leave balance, go to MyChaffeyView, log-in, click on Employees (not Faculty), and click on Leave Plan Summary.
+To check your sick leave balance, log in to the Chaffey Portal and click on the Leave Plan Summary link.

 SMART Sync is loaded on every computer classroom

 and lab at Chaffey.
 It is a program that allows you to see what all of the students are doing on their computers.
 On the instructor's computer, click on the icon on the desktop to open it.
 Below are some helpful PDF files.